Almerc/RockulusRifft/README.md

 -Open Index.html

-Currently doesn't play music due not using the public api.I'll try and get this updated soon.
+NOTE :Currently doesn't play music due not using the public api.I'll try and get this updated soon.

 Controls
 ========